 Solar flaring activity was low during the last 24 hours with two C-class flares detected from NOAA Active Regions (AR) 3040 and 3046.
 There are numerous AR on the visible side of the solar disk, however, they are relatively small with simple magnetic configuration.
 NOAA AR 3040 will disappear behind the solar limb in the next 24 hours.
 NOAA AR 3046 lost some of its magnetic complexity during the last 24 hours.
 There is a small chance of low C-class activity during the next 24 hours, mostly from NOAA AR 3046.

 No Earth-directed coronal mass ejections (CMEs) were detected in the available coronagraph imagery over the past 24 hours.

 The greater than 10 MeV proton flux was at nominal levels over the past 24 hours and is expected to remain so for the next 24 hours.
-The greater than 2 MeV electron flux was below 1000 pfu alert threshold and it is expected to remain so during the next 24 hours.
-The electron fluence was at normal to moderate levels and is expected to remain normal to moderated levels in the next 24 hours.
+The greater than 2 MeV electron flux remained below the 1000 pfu alert threshold and is expected to remain below this threshold during the next 24 hours.
+The 24h electron fluence was at nominal levels and is expected to remain so.